Aso Caldera: Formation

 The caldera formed from four major pyroclastic flow events which occurred between 90,000 and 270,000 years ago.
 The largest of these was the fourth, which reached as far as nearby Yamaguchi Prefecture 160 kilometers away.
 The fourth eruption left a massive pyroclastic plateau which is what remains even today.
 In 1985 it was discovered that volcanic ash from the fourth eruption covered much of the Japanese islands.
 The eruptive volume of the fourth eruption is estimated to be 384 km3 dense-rock equivalent (DRE).
 Ashfall deposit greater than 15 cm deep was identified on Hokkaido Island about 1500 km to the north.
+90,000 years ago, the VEI-8 eruption of the Aso Caldera spewed circa 1 trillion cubic meters of ash.

 Eruptions

 Aso volcano has been active at intervals of approximately 10–20 years with the most active cone in recorded history being Nakadake located in the center of the caldera.
 It has been active since the sixth century.
 Eruptions occurred from November 2014 to May 2015, with two major phreatomagmatic eruptions on September 14, 2015, and October 8, 2016.
 Eruptive activity occurred on 20 October 2021.

 Main eruption ages and eruption volume (DRE (dense-rock equivalent) is the equivalent magma eruption volume.
 The volume of erupted products is much higher):